Cherukupalle mandal

-Cherukupalli Mandal (Officially:Cherukupalle H/O Arumbaka mandal) is one of the fifty seven mandals in Bapatla district of the Indian state of Andhra Pradesh.
+Cherukupalli mandal is one of the fifty seven mandals in Bapatla district of the Indian state of Andhra Pradesh.
 It is under the administration of Repalle revenue division of the district.
 The village of Cherukupalli is the administrative seat of the mandal.

 History

 This area may be under Kingdom of Prataliputra (5th century BC), identified with Bhattiprolu (10 km away), the earliest known kingdom in Guntur District.
 Inscriptional evidence shows that king Kubera was ruling over Bhattiprolu around 230 BC followed by the Sala Kings.
 This area used to be under Nizampatnam Circar during Golconda Sultanate and Nizam times.
 Nizampatnam circar was transferred to French and then on to British for the help rendered during the Carnatic wars.